Kaike-Vitorino/AutoDig-AutoBuyCard-ClubPenguin/README.md

-# AutoDig e AutoBuyCard para Club Penguin
+# AutoDig and AutoBuyCard for Club Penguin

-Este projeto consiste em um script desenvolvido em python para automatizar duas tarefas específicas no jogo Club Penguin: escavar para ganhar dinheiro (AutoDig) e comprar cartões de elementos (AutoBuyCard).
+This project consists of a Python script developed to automate two specific tasks in the game Club Penguin: digging to earn coins (AutoDig) and buying element cards (AutoBuyCard).

-## Funcionalidades
+## Features

 ### AutoDig
-O AutoDig é responsável por automatizar o processo de escavação no Club Penguin.
-Ele usa as coordenadas fornecidas pelo user para saber as áreas de escavação e realizar a ação de escavar automaticamente, sem intervenção manual do usuário.
-Isso permite que os jogadores coletem moedas de forma mais eficiente, rápida e automatica.
+AutoDig automates the digging process in Club Penguin.
+It uses user-provided coordinates to locate digging areas and perform the digging action automatically, without manual intervention.
+This allows players to collect coins more efficiently, quickly, and automatically.

 ### AutoBuyCard
-O AutoBuyCard foi desenvolvido para automatizar a compra de cartas dentro do jogo.
-Com esta funcionalidade, os jogadores podem comprar cartas de elementos automaticamente varias vezes de forma rapida.
-Isso economiza tempo e esforço, especialmente para aqueles que querem gastar todo o dinheiro com cartas.

-Claro, vou adicionar uma seção no README para destacar as partes do código que precisam ser modificadas com as coordenadas obtidas:

----

-## Como usar
+AutoBuyCard is designed to automate the purchase of cards within the game.
+With this feature, players can automatically buy element cards multiple times, quickly.
+This saves time and effort, especially for those looking to spend all their money on cards.

+To ensure everything works smoothly, I’ve added a section in the README to highlight the parts of the code where coordinates need to be modified:

+## How to Use

-1. **Requisitos:**
+1. **Requirements:**
-   - Python 3.x instalado.
+   - Python 3.x installed.
-   - Bibliotecas necessárias: PyAutoGUI.
+   - Required libraries: PyAutoGUI.
      ```
      pip install pyautogui
      ```
-   - Club Penguin instalado e em execução.
+   - Club Penguin installed and running.

-2. **Configuração:**
+2. **Configuration:**
-   - Execute o Club Penguin e vá para a tela onde deseja automatizar as ações.
-   - Para obter as coordenadas dos botões, você pode usar o seguinte procedimento:
-     1. Importe o PyAutoGUI no console do Python.
-     2. Use a função `pyautogui.displayMousePosition()` para exibir as coordenadas enquanto você move o mouse sobre os botões que deseja automatizar.
-     3. Anote as coordenadas dos botões relevantes.
+   - Open Club Penguin and navigate to the screen where you want to automate actions.
+   - To get the coordinates of the buttons, you can follow this procedure:
+     1. Import PyAutoGUI in the Python console.
+     2. Use the `pyautogui.displayMousePosition()` function to display the coordinates while moving the mouse over the buttons you want to automate.
+     3. Note down the coordinates of the relevant buttons.
    - **AutoDig.py:**
-     - As coordenadas precisam ser inseridas nos seguintes locais:
+     - The coordinates need to be inserted in the following locations:
-       - Linha 18: `pyautogui.click(x, y)` - Insira as coordenadas do botão de perfil próprio.
+       - Line 18: `pyautogui.click(x, y)` - Insert the coordinates of the own profile button.
-       - Linha 21: `pyautogui.click(x, y)` - Insira as coordenadas do botão de danças.
+       - Line 21: `pyautogui.click(x, y)` - Insert the coordinates of the dance button.
-       - Linha 22: `pyautogui.click(x, y)` - Insira as coordenadas do botão da dança específica.
+       - Line 22: `pyautogui.click(x, y)` - Insert the coordinates of the specific dance button.
-       - Linha 25: `pyautogui.click(x, y)` - Insira as coordenadas do botão do puffy.
+       - Line 25: `pyautogui.click(x, y)` - Insert the coordinates of the puffy button.
-       - Linha 26: `pyautogui.click(x, y)` - Insira as coordenadas do botão do presente.
+       - Line 26: `pyautogui.click(x, y)` - Insert the coordinates of the present button.
    - **AutoBuyCard.py:**
-     - As coordenadas precisam ser inseridas nos seguintes locais:
+     - The coordinates need to be inserted in the following locations:
-       - Linha 13: `pyautogui.click(x, y)` - Insira as coordenadas do botão de compra de cartão.
+       - Line 13: `pyautogui.click(x, y)` - Insert the coordinates of the card purchase button.
-       - Linha 14: `pyautogui.click(x, y)` - Insira as coordenadas do botão "Yes" (sim) para confirmar a compra.
+       - Line 14: `pyautogui.click(x, y)` - Insert the coordinates of the "Yes" button to confirm the purchase.
-       - Linha 15: `pyautogui.click(x, y)` - Insira as coordenadas do botão "Ok" para fechar a janela de confirmação.
+       - Line 15: `pyautogui.click(x, y)` - Insert the coordinates of the "Ok" button to close the confirmation window.

-3. **Execução:**
+3. **Execution:**
-   - Execute o script `AutoDig.py` para utilizar a funcionalidade de AutoDig.
-   - Execute o script `AutoBuyCard.py` para utilizar a funcionalidade de AutoBuyCard.

----
+   - Run the `AutoDig.py` script to use the AutoDig feature.
+   - Run the `AutoBuyCard.py` script to use the AutoBuyCard feature.

-## Licença
+## License

-Este projeto está licenciado sob a MIT License.
+This project is licensed under the MIT License.